Integralist/integralist.co.uk/content/page/resume.md

 > -- Developer Relations Engineer at Fastly

 I was touched by this feedback as I had been battling a particularly difficult project and this came at a time where I was emotionally and mentally exhausted.
 Just the pickup I needed 💖

+> I want to thank @integralist for always answering any questions I (or others) have with so much detail and attention.
+Your answers usually long and full of thought and for that I am extremely grateful!
+>
+> -- Tier 3 Customer Support Engineer at Fastly

+This was posted in a Fastly #gratitude Slack channel and got lots of nice emoji reactions to go with it 💖

 ## Summary